gmkohler/emoji-exodus/README.md

 ## CLI interface
 ### List of names
-Passing a list of names, e.g. `python application.py emoji_1 emoji_2 emoji_3`
+ You can transfer a list of emoji names, e.g. `transfer emoji_1 emoji_2 emoji_3`

 ### CSV file
-Passing the filepath to a CSV file, e.g. `python application.py --source='path/to/file.csv'` The CSV should have a column header called `emoji name`
+You can transfer emoji whose names are in a csv, e.g. `transfer --source='path/to/file.csv'` The CSV should have a column header called `emoji name`

 ### Wildcards